There are four people: Roberta, Thelma, Steve, and Pete.

 Each holds exactly two jobs.

-The jobs are chef, guard, nurse, clerk, police officer (gender not implied), teacher, actor, and boxer.
+The jobs are chef, guard, nurse, clerk, police officer (gender not implied), teacher,

 The job of nurse is held by a male.